MBtech/devops-capstone-project/README.md

 # Capstone project for Udacity's DevOps nanodegree
-This is the repository for the Capstone project for Udacity's DevOps Nanodegree
+This is the repository for the Capstone project for Udacity's DevOps Nanodegree.
+In this project we will use rolling deployment and the deployment yaml file `quotes.yaml` is configured so that during a rolling update a max of 25% can be unavailable.

+The EKS cluster is setup using `amazon-eks-master.template.yaml` file which is based on the [quick-start cloudformation templates provided by AWS](https://github.com/aws-quickstart/quickstart-amazon-eks).
+Parameters can be set in `parameters.json`.
+Small modifications have been made to the aws template so that the Security group for the Bastion host has port 8080 open for any kind of local testing of the kubernetes deployments without using the load balancer.

+## Setup
-## Pre-requisites on the Build Server
-Instructions for each of these dependencies for Amazon Linux are provided below
+Install the following pre-requisites on the Build Server.
+Instructions for each of these dependencies for Amazon Linux are provided [below](#installation-on-amazon-ami)
 - Install Jenkins
 - Install hadolint
 - Install docker